chenzRG/Cancer-Multi-Omics-Benchmark/README.md

 <!-- ## 1.
 Citation

-Our spaper "CMOB: Large-Scale Cancer Multi-Omics Benchmark with Open Datasets, Tasks, and Baselines" has been accepted    and released on arxiv [\[PDF\]](http: .pdf).
+Our spaper "MLOmics: Large-Scale Cancer Multi-Omics Benchmark with Open Datasets, Tasks, and Baselines" has been accepted    and released on arxiv [\[PDF\]](http: .pdf).
-If you find *CMOB* helpful, we would appreciate citations to the following paper:
+If you find *MLOmics* helpful, we would appreciate citations to the following paper:

 ```
 @article{